Semi-supervised Multimodal Representation Learning through a Global Workspace: Experiments

-We have seen that a GW can help a multimodal system learn useful representations for translation and alignment.
-Logically, these improved multimodal representations should also facilitate performance in downstream tasks, in particular for multimodal transfer.
-We explicitly test this prediction by comparing the performance of our different trained models (with/without a GW) on a downstream ``odd-one out'' (OOO) task.
 For each trial of this task, three samples are given (at first, only in the visual domain).
-Two of them share at least one attribute (shape, size, color, position or orientation), while the last image differs from the other two across all attributes, and is thus considered the odd-one out.
+Two of them share at least one attribute (shape, size, color, position or orientation), while the last image differs from the other two across all attributes, and is thus considered the odd-one-out.
 Figure~\ref{fig:downstream-task} -- panel A, shows some examples: in the first row, the first two images share the same shape and a similar orientation, the odd-one-out is the third image.
 Appendix~\ref{appendix:ooo-dataset} details how we construct the dataset, and how the triplets are selected.

 To solve this task, we start by using the pretrained models from the previous sections, with their encoders frozen.
 We concatenate 3 encoded latent vectors $[e_v(x_1), e_v(x_2), e_v(x_3)]$.
 We then classify the OOO with a 2-layer classifier (from $3 \times 12$ to 16 hidden neurons, then 16 to 3 neurons) trained specifically on this task.
 We additionally evaluate 3 baseline models: \begin{enumerate} \item \textit{task-optimized (TO) encoder + classifier} where we keep the pretrained unimodal visual VAE to encode the image, then jointly train the encoder $e_v$ (from scratch) and classifier end-to-end for the downstream OOO task; \item \textit{no encoder + TO classifier} where we remove the encoder $e_v$ and directly learn the OOO classifier from the unimodal pretrained model; \item \textit{random encoder + TO classifier} where we use a random and frozen encoder $e_v$, and only train the classifier. \end{enumerate}